Rio2802/HTML-CSS/README.md

 Testing procedures (if applicable)
 # License

-Specify the license under which you're distributing your code (e.g., MIT License).
+Specify the license under which you're distributing your code.
 You can use a license file (LICENSE) to provide details.
-Example Usage (Optional)
+# Example Usage (Optional)

 Consider including screenshots or brief descriptions of some key projects to give users a glimpse of what they'll find in the repository.
 # Additional Notes